adyajasola/triage-program/README.md

-# Triage Program

-Welcome to my very first Python project!
+# Welcome to My First Python Project!

-This program is a fun and educational Emergency Room (ER) triage simulation where users interact with animated doctors and nurses, enter their emergency details, and play a mini-game while they wait for help.
+This program is a fun and educational **Emergency Room (ER) triage simulation** where users interact with animated doctors and nurses, enter their emergency details, and play a mini-game while they wait for help.

 ---

-## How the Program Works
+## 🏥 What the Program Does

+This project simulates a simple **hospital triage system** using Python.
+The user follows these steps:

-1. The user enters their **name**.
+1. Enters their **name**
-2. They choose an **emergency category** shown on the screen.
+2. Selects their **emergency category**
-3. The program assigns a **waiting time** based on that category.
+3. Gets an assigned **waiting time** based on the category
-4. During the waiting time, the user plays a mini-game where they **click germs to eliminate them**.
+4. Plays a mini-game called **“Kill the Germs!”** during the waiting period

+---

+## 🎨 Visual Elements Included

-5. The program shows doctor and nurse animations throughout the interaction.
+The program uses several animations and graphics, such as:

+- 🧑‍⚕️ Doctor animations
+- 👩‍⚕️ Nurse animations
+- 🦠 Germ sprites
+- 🏥 Hospital rooms and scenes

+---

 ---